 -

-Your selected country is
+Your selected location is

-- Change country/language
+- Change location/language

 Old Browser

-Looks like you're visiting us from {{countryName}}.
+Looks like you're visiting us from {countryName}.

-Would you like to remain on the current country site or be redirected to one based on your location?
+Would you like to stay on the current location site or be switched to your location?

 Lymphoma affects the lymphatic system and B and T cell populations of white blood cells (WBCs).
 Lymphoma develops with the malignant transformation of lymphocytes.
 Most lymphomas originate from B cells with only 10–15% being of T and NK cell origins.1